How can I use a reverse mortgage?

 Spend it any way you would like. – The short answer is that the proceeds from your reverse mortgage can be used to fund anything and there are no restrictions on what you can use the money for.
 This is your money, and you can use it in any way you like.
-Here are a few common uses for a reverse mortgage:
+Below are a few common uses for reverse mortgage funds:

 Everyone could use a little more money every month.
-With no monthly mortgage payments required, a reverse mortgage allows you to redirect the money you would use to pay the mortgage toward other things—everyday expenses, bills, credit card balances, or other debts.
+With no monthly mortgage payments required1, a reverse mortgage allows you to redirect the money you would use to pay the mortgage toward other things—everyday expenses, bills, credit card balances, or other debts.

-Today, many older adults want to “age in place,” so they can remain in their homes and not have to go to a senior community, an assisted living facility, or smaller house.
+Today, many retirees want to “age in place,” so they can remain in their homes and not have to go to a senior community, assisted living facility, or downsize to a smaller home.
 The funds you receive from a reverse mortgage can help make it possible.

 Plan for the Future

-A reverse mortgage loan allows you to establish a line of credit to make sure that you’re better-prepared for unexpected expenses, or to help pay for long-term care.
-This financial “safety net” can help give you peace of mind today, and financial protection for the future.
+A reverse mortgage loan allows you to establish a line of credit to make sure that you’re better prepared for unexpected expenses, or to help pay for long-term care.
+This financial “safety net” can help provide peace-of-mind today, and financial protection in the future.

 Making much-needed repairs, or modifications to fit your needs as you age, can help you live more comfortably and remain in your home for a longer period of time.
-A reverse mortgage can help make it easier to afford these updates to improve your quality of life.
+A reverse mortgage can help make it easier to afford these updates and improve your quality of life.

-You can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing the money with reverse mortgage proceeds that are income tax-free.2 This can also help your retirement accounts continue to grow as you can delay drawing funds from them.
+You can avoid making taxable withdrawals from 401(k) or other retirement plans by replacing this money with reverse mortgage proceeds which are income tax-free.2 This can also help your retirement accounts continue to grow as you can delay drawing funds from them.

 You can use the equity in your home to help others.
-For example, you could use the proceeds from a reverse mortgage to help a child or grandchild with major expenses, such as college tuition or a down payment on their own home.
+For example, you could use the proceeds from a reverse mortgage to help a child or grandchild with major expenses, such as college tuition or a down payment on their first own home.

 Sounds good, but how can I be sure it’ll work for me?